AyushPatel101/CodeCamp/README.md

 # CodeCamp
-An assignment that implements algorithms to solve various problems, such as determining whether queens are safe on chess board.
+An assignment that implements algorithms using Strings, arrays, and two dimensional arrays.